customcommander/agricola/README.md

 ### Boundaries

-The game engine is managed by a single state machine splits into multiple services.
+The game engine is managed by a single state machine split into multiple services.

 We can produce a diverse range of observables from the state machine.
 The user interface components subscribe to these observables.